Professor Neil Perkins

 - Bouras T, Fu MF, Sauve AA, Wang F, Quong AA, Perkins ND, Hay RT, Gu W, Pestell RG.
 SIRT1 deacetylation and repression of p300 involves lysine residues 1020/1024 within the cell cycle regulatory domain 1.
 Journal of Biological Chemistry 2005, 280(11), 10264-10276.

 - Bates GJ, Nicol SM, Wilson BJ, Jacobs AMF, Bourdon JC, Wardrop J, Gregory DJ, Lane DP, Perkins ND, Fuller-Pace FV.
 The DEAD box protein p68: a novel transcriptional coactivator of the p53 tumour suppressor.
 The EMBO Journal 2005, 24(3), 543-553.

 - Hunter JE, Butterworth JA, Zhao B, Sellier H, Campbell KJ, Thomas HD, Bacon CM, Cockell SJ, Gewurz BE, Perkins ND.
 The NF-κB subunit c-Rel regulates Bach2 tumour suppressor expression in B-cell lymphoma.
-Oncogene 2015.
-In Press.
+Oncogene 2015, epub ahead of print.